SiTaggart/PortfolioSite/src/posts/2019-01-11-im-super-good-at-css-and-i-dont-recommend-the-cascade-dont-@-me/index.md

 ![The chrome style inspector showing p, class-1 and class-2 font-size declarations struck through, and the id test-id selector overrides all three regardless of order](./cascade-css.png)

 As you can see the cascade algorithm has declared the `font-size` declaration from the `test-id` id selector, the "winner", regardless of the order in which the selectors are written.
-This also demostrates how easily styles written by independant teams, targeting the same DOM element, can clash and result in unpredicatable effects on styling.

 ## What the cascade isn’t